Carbonite Safe FAQs

 We’re there when you need us.

 Carbonite is designed to be simple and hassle-free, but if you ever have questions, or need customer support, we're here to help.
 We offer free support via phone, email and live chat.
-Our support channels are available to all our customers – even if you're in a free trial – and all our support representatives are located in the United States.
+Our support channels are available to all our customers – even if you're in a free trial.

 Find answers to frequently asked questions below or contact an expert.

-Carbonite Computer Backup for Office backs up many of the most common file types you’d use in a small or mid-sized business.
+Carbonite Safe Backup Pro backs up many of the most common file types you’d use in a small or mid-sized business.
 This list includes, but is not limited to:

 These file types will be included in your backup automatically if the files are saved in your Users folders.
 If you have files stored outside your Users folders, you can manually add them to your backup or create a custom backup policy that suits your needs.

-Carbonite Computer Backup for Office does not back up:
+Carbonite Safe Backup Pro does not back up:

 To add files to your backup, please use the following articles: